Introduction

 Etiology

-Causes of chronic pancreatitis include alcohol abuse, ductal obstruction (malignancy, stones, trauma), genetics (cystic fibrosis, hereditary pancreatitis), chemotherapy, and autoimmune diseases such as systemic lupus erythematosus (SLE) or autoimmune pancreatitis.
-New studies are finding that deficiencies in certain vitamins and antioxidants may be linked to the disease.[4][5]
+Causes of chronic pancreatitis include excessive alcohol use, ductal obstruction (malignancy, stones, trauma), genetics (cystic fibrosis, hereditary pancreatitis), chemotherapy, and autoimmune diseases such as systemic lupus erythematosus or autoimmune pancreatitis.
+Results from new studies are finding that deficiencies in certain vitamins and antioxidants may be linked to the disease.[4][5]

 The most common cause is alcohol consumption.
 The alcohol increases the secretion of proteins from acinar cells, causing the fluid to become viscous, leading to ductal obstruction, acinar fibrosis, and atrophy.
-Fortunately, less than 10% of alcoholics develop chronic pancreatitis, so it suggests that other mechanisms play a role in the pathology.
+Fortunately, less than 10% of those with alcohol use disorde develop chronic pancreatitis, so it suggests that other mechanisms play a role in the pathology.
 Other common causes include:

 Epidemiology

 Compared to other illnesses, chronic pancreatitis is hard to identify.
 In cases where the disease is secondary to alcohol, it can go largely undiagnosed since chronic pancreatitis is progressive.
 The diagnosis can take a long time to be discovered.
 The latest epidemiological report in 2014 estimated an incidence consistent over the years.
-However, the prevalence might be underestimated.
-Further studies are needed.[6][7]
-In the US, the condition affects African Americans more frequently than Caucasians.
-In addition, chronic pancreatitis due to alcohol is more common in males, whereas that due to hyperlipidemia is more common in females.
+However, the prevalence might be underestimated and further studies are needed.[6][7]
+In the United States, the condition affects Black individuals more frequently than White individuals.
+In addition, chronic pancreatitis due to alcohol is more common in men, whereas cases due to hyperlipidemia are more common in women.
 The median age at diagnosis is 45.

 Pathophysiology

 The pathogenesis of chronic pancreatitis seems to involve genetic factors and environmental factors.
-Studies have identified pancreatitis susceptibility genes associated with loss of function mutations.
+Study results have identified pancreatitis susceptibility genes associated with loss of function mutations.
 There are 2 main theories on the pathogenesis of chronic pancreatic disease.
 One theory is impaired bicarbonate secretion which cannot respond to the increased secretion of pancreatic proteins.
-These abundant proteins subsequently combine to form plugs within the lobules and ducts.
-This leads to calcification and stone formation.
+These abundant proteins subsequently combine to form plugs within the lobules and ducts; this leads to calcification and stone formation.
 The other theory involves intraparenchymal activation of digestive enzymes within the pancreatic gland (possibly due to genetics or external influences such as alcohol).
-One recent study proposes that alcohol diminishes the cell's ability to respond to calcium signaling.
+Results from a recent study propose that alcohol diminishes the cell's ability to respond to calcium signaling.
 This alters the feedback mechanism and promotes a cycle leading to cell death.[8][9]

 Histopathology

 Histopathology reveals a marked increase in the connective tissue around the lobules and ducts.
-The acini architecture is often distorted, and fibrosis is common in the later stages.
-Plus, precipitated protein may also be seen in the ducts.
-The distortion of the ductal system can lead to a chain of lakes appearance on the CT scan.
+The acini architecture is often distorted, fibrosis is common in the later stages, and precipitated protein may also be seen in the ducts.
+The distortion of the ductal system can lead to the appearance of a chain of lakes on a computed tomography scan.

 History and Physical